Does Insider Selling Mean It's Time to Sell?

 How to Use Insider Reports

 While you can infer intent based on stock purchasing and selling trends, you never know exactly why the transactions took place.
-Because you can’t call up the CEO and ask, your best option is to also look at the company’s financial statements, annual reports, and other public information and use that in conjunction with the insider transaction data when making your own investment decision.
+Because you can’t call up the CEO and ask, your best option is to also look at the company’s financial statements, annual reports, and other public information to use in conjunction with the insider transaction data when making your own investment decision.

 If one executive shows a lot of selling activity, but the others are holding their shares, it’s not necessarily a red flag that something is wrong.
 If you see a pattern of executives getting stock option grants and then selling a portion, that’s likewise not a major concern.